 For her foundational contributions that synthesize insights from linguistics, philosophy, logic, and psychology to understand how words and sentences combine to express meaning in human language.

 A teacher, scholar, and thinker as original and wide-ranging as Barbara Partee is rare.
-Currently professor emerita of linguistics and philosophy at the University of Massachusetts Amherst, Partee is one of the pioneers of the burgeoning field of linguistics, a field that has had broad impacts on everything from psychology to artificial intelligence.
-In particular, Partee has been instrumental in forging new connections between formal logic and natural language.
+Currently professor emerita of linguistics and philosophy at the University of Massachusetts Amherst, Partee is one of the pioneers of linguistics—the scientific study of language, a field that has had broad impacts on everything from psychology to artificial intelligence.
+In particular, she has been instrumental in forging new connections between formal logic and natural language.
 Language is ultimately a code, encoded by a speaker to be interpreted by a listener.
-Partee applies concepts in logic and semantics to untangle that code.
-Her work opened a new field of linguistics—she is considered the founder of formal semantics.
+Partee applies concepts in logic and mathematics to untangle that code.
+Her work opened a new field of linguistics—she is considered a founder of formal semantics.
 Partee’s contributions to understanding language, in a way that envelops linguistics, philosophy, logic, and psychology, have been key shaping concepts in computer science and cognitive science.